Pupil Support Team

 Meeting the guidance and support needs of vulnerable students

-- All staff receive child protection training every two years, increasing the likelihood of identifying children in need of support.
+- All staff receive child protection training annually and safeguarding awareness training throughout the year, increasing the likelihood of identifying children in need of support.
 Guidance for staff is clear and consistently acted upon.

 - All students are potentially vulnerable in relation to bullying, the School Policy on bullying incidents is clear and students are encouraged to speak to an adult they can trust.